jranalli/mrs/README.md

 # SolarMapper with MRS (Models for Remote Sensing)
 ![SolarMapper flow chart](./solarmapper_demo/flow-chart.jpg)

-Code base and tutorials for the paper *SolarMapper: estimating solar array location, size, and capacity using deep learning and overhead imagery*.
+Code base, tutorials and other information for the paper *SolarMapper: estimating solar array location, size, and capacity using deep learning and overhead imagery*.

 ## Usage